boethigp-github/hudini/README.md

-Here's a cleaned-up and organized version of your README document for the Hudini application:
+Certainly!
+Here is an updated version of your README document for the Hudini application, including the PowerShell script to run the Ollama server and open the link to `http://localhost:11434/`:

+---

 # Hudini - CPU Magician on SLM